mikepziegler/md-as-code/README.md

-# Simple-MD
+# Automatic-MD

-Simple-MD is a lightweight npm package that allows you to manipulate MarkDown files as easy as possible.
+Automatic-MD is a lightweight npm package that allows you to manipulate MarkDown files as easy as possible.